ericnormand/squarepeg/README.md

 :s is primarily used by the mkseq combinator to collect return values of its subrules.

-*NOTE*: This may or may not go away in a future version.
-I have not found it useful to keep a seq of the return values.
+*NOTE*: This may or may not change in a future version.
+The current functionality is somewhat confusing and does not always yield expected results.

 ###Failure